mirzakopic/api-syncagent/docs/publish-resources.md

 * `$remoteNameHash` – first 20 hex characters of the SHA-1 hash of `$remoteName`

-If nothing is configured, the default ensures that no collisions will happen: Each workspace in the platform will create a namespace on the local cluster, with a combination of namespace and name hashes used for the actual resource names.
+If nothing is configured, the default ensures that no collisions will happen: Each workspace in kcp will create a namespace on the local cluster, with a combination of namespace and name hashes used for the actual resource names.

 ```yaml
 apiVersion: syncagent.kcp.io/v1alpha1